Joaquín Marcó Figueroa: Casa de Moneda de Chile

 He advocated to change the diameter of the coins circulating in Chile at the time.
-The reason was a proposal for the one peso coin and five pesos coin to be the same diameter.
-His justification came as:
+The reason was a proposal for the one-peso coin and five-pesos coin to be the same diameter.
+His justification was written as such in the 1943 book produced by "La Casa de Moneda": "Naturally, if it is desired to avoid the inconveniences that other countries in South America have had with their confusing systems of metallic divisional coins, it would be preferable, in the opinion of the undersigned, to establish (different) weights and diameters."

+Also concerned with social work, he provided workers with summer cottages on the coast and in the mountains.
+One of these was the Summer Cottage located in the coastal town of Llolleo, in the commune of San Antonio, an important seaside resort at the time.

 Chile Marca un Camino

 Published in 1942, for a limited run in Buenos Aires, his first and only book was well-received and is still available in different public libraries, particularly the National Library of Chile.

 Death

-After returning from his studies in Santiago to his native town of Copiapó, he was affected by Staphylococcus Aureus.
-He died in 1956 in his home of the Cristóbal Colón avenue, after the bacteria impacted the valves in his heart due to the lack of Digitoxin in the country.
+After returning from his studies in Santiago to his native town of Copiapó, he was affected by staphylococcus aureus.
+He died in 1956 in his home of the Cristóbal Colón avenue, after the bacteria impacted the valves in his heart due to the lack of digitoxin in the country.